cvisger/Homeobox_dataset/README.md

 Because we are working with amino acid sequences we can try to predict these secondary structures in Geneious.

-Select your alignment and use the annotate/predict drop down menu to predict secondary structure (just do helix or helix+turns).
+Select your alignment and use the annotate/predict drop down menu to predict secondary structure (you may need to instqll EMBOSS protain analysis plugin) (just do helix or helix+turns).
 After a bit of thinking you should have something similar to the image below for all of your sequences.

 ![](images/README-c4d68351.png)